crcx/parable/docs/stdlib.md

 ## :f

+Convert a value to a flag.

     value -- flag

 This is a primitive corresponding to a byte code.

 ## type?

+Return a number indicating the type of the top value on the stack.
+This will correspond to *NUMBER*, *CHARACTER*, *STRING*, *POINTER*, or *FLAG*.

     value -- value number